 Set Up Wall Storage

-Use your garage walls to your advantage.
+Feel like your garage needs an organizational revamp?
+Don't forget to use your garage walls to your advantage.
 Install racks to hang sports equipment such as skis and sleds, and to keep shovels from falling over.
-Try these 27 life-changing garage organization ideas.

 Check the Garage Door

 Make sure your garage door and opener is running properly.
 Lubricate moving metal parts and check the door regularly for signs of ice buildup.